lawndoc/winbin.wtf/README.md

-# WinBin.WTF
+# WinBin.wtf

-This repo contains the source code for [WinBin.WTF](https://winbin.wtf), a Windows binary documentation site.
+This repo contains the source code for [WinBin.wtf](https://winbin.wtf), a Windows binary documentation site.
 The site is intended to make up for Microsoft's lack of documentation on Windows binaries.

 The directory structure is laid out exactly like the C: drive would be on a normal Windows installation, so you just need to append the path of the file you are looking for to the winbin.wtf URL to find what you are looking for.